File Sharing FAQs

 As soon as a creative work is written down or put into some tangible form – whether it is a poem, a story, a computer file, or, in this case, a song – it is considered copyrighted and the property of whoever created it, according to U.S. copyright law.
 This is still true even if the author has not sold the work to a distributor.
 A good rule of thumb is to never download a song without paying for it unless it is offered as a promotion through a reputable vendor on an official site.
 The same is true of television shows and movies.
 Visit www.copyright.gov for more information.

-kind of punishment will I face if I am convicted of online piracy/copyright
+What kind of punishment will I face if I am convicted of online piracy/copyright infringement?

 According to the U.S. Copyright Office, you could be fined between $750 and $150,000 for each instance of copyright infringement you’re convicted of.